sta/websocket-sharp/README.md

 You can use the `WebSocket.Send (string)`, `WebSocket.Send (byte [])`, and `WebSocket.Send (System.IO.FileInfo)` methods to send a data.

-If you want to send a data asynchronously, you should use the `WebSocket.SendAsync` method.
+If you would like to send a data asynchronously, you should use the `WebSocket.SendAsync` method.

 ```cs
 ws.SendAsync (data, completed);
 ```

-And if you want to do something when the send is complete, you should set `completed` to any `Action<bool>`.
+And if you would like to do something when the send is complete, you should set `completed` to any `Action<bool>`.

 #### Step 6 ####